-campus.
+campus and we have a very successful placement record.
 Interested students should contact Professor John Blakeman for

 For more information about taking the Law